hikeventures/hikeventures.github.io/_posts/trips/2012-11-19-e5-crossing-the-alps-from-germany-to-italy.markdown

 [![Climbing Pitztaler J][image-9]][8]

-We went straight into the hut and energised ourselves with Austrian pastries and some cool drinks.
+We went straight into the hut and energized ourselves with Austrian pastries and some cool drinks.

 [![Hiking Wildspitze][image-10]][9]